model-checking/verify-rust-std/doc/src/intrinsics-memory.md

-**At least 10 of the following usages of intrinsics were proven safe:**
+All the following usages of intrinsics were proven safe:

 |Function	|Location	|
 |---	|---	|